 Examines various aspects of sustainability and options available to businesses to establish green practices.
 Explores opportunities that businesses create, the challenges encountered, and the contributions toward protecting the environment while simultaneously sustaining a profit.
-The role of environmental policy, leadership, technology, and public opinion are also investigated.
+The role of environmental policy, leadership, technology, and public opinion is also investigated.
 Prerequisite: EVST 100 or ACCT 210.
+Not open to students who have received credit for BUS 308.